cyberops7/garage-discordbot/README.md

 I am using a `.gitignore`'d Kustomize manifest to add my correct 1Password vault path.
 A sample Kustomize manifest is included if you are curious about that.

-The namespace also includes a `projectId` annotation unique to the my Rancher instance to put the namespace into a project automatically.
+The namespace also includes a `projectId` annotation unique to my Rancher instance to put the namespace into a project automatically.
 Update it for yours, or just remove it.

 To test the manifest generation using Kustomize: